Shallow foundation: Isolated footing

 Also called single-column footing, an isolated footing is a square, rectangular, or circular slab that supports the structural members individually.
 Generally, each column is set on an individual footing to transmit and distribute the load of the structure to the soil underneath.
 Sometimes, an isolated footing can be sloped or stepped at the base to spread greater loads.
 This type of footing is used when the structural load is relatively low, columns are widely spaced, and the soil's bearing capacity is adequate at a shallow depth.

 Combined footing

 When more than one column shares the same footing, it is called a combined footing.
-A combined footing is typically utilized when the spacing of the columns is too restricted such that if isolated footing were used, they would overlap one another.
+A combined footing is typically utilized when the spacing of the columns is too restricted such that if isolated footings were used, they would overlap one another.
 Also, when property lines make isolated footings eccentrically loaded, combined footings are preferred.

 When the load among the columns is equal, the combined footing may be rectangular.
 Conversely, when the load among the columns is unequal, the combined footing should be trapezoidal.